- The X-Files

 In October 2017, Western Gold Theatre presented Davis' production of Elliott Haye's Homeward Bound, starring Anna Hagan, Mia Ingimundson, Seth Little, Jordon Navratil, Howard Siegel, and Chris Walters, in the 1991 Canadian dramedy of manners, a celebration of life and an acceptance of death.

-In recent years, Davis has frequently directed at the Jericho Arts Centre, where he most recently staged J.B.
-Priestley's An Inspector Calls, featuring John Prowse as the titular Inspector as well as many other beloved local actors.
-He also directed Robert Bolt's classic, A Man for All Seasons, produced by United Players (September 2015), The Habit of Art by Alan Bennett (September 2013), Hay Fever by Noel Coward (September 2011) and Waste by Harley Granville Barker (January 2011).
+In recent years, Davis has frequently directed at the Jericho Arts Centre, where he most recently staged Anton Chekhov's The Cherry Orchard, featuring many beloved Vancouver actors.
+He also directed J.B.
+Priestley's An Inspector Calls, Robert Bolt's classic, A Man for All Seasons (September 2015), The Habit of Art by Alan Bennett (September 2013), Hay Fever by Noel Coward (September 2011) and Waste by Harley Granville Barker (January 2011).
+(Many of these plays were produced by United Players.)
 Mr. Davis' staging of Barbara Ellison's Matters Domestic played at The Vancouver International Fringe Festival in 2009; Matters Domestic was one of the few Fringe shows selected for holdover.

 All of his shows have been well received and reviewed.